nrwl/nx-cloud-helm/README.md

 * [Reserving a static external IP address](https://cloud.google.com/compute/docs/ip-addresses/reserve-static-external-ip-address)
 * [Using Google-managed SSL certificates](https://cloud.google.com/kubernetes-engine/docs/how-to/managed-certs)

 If you aren't using GKE, `ingress.class` will also be different.
-For example, see [here for AWS set-up instructions.](./AWS-GUIDE.md)
+For example, see [our example config for AWS](https://github.com/nrwl/nx-cloud-helm/blob/main/aws-guide/helm-values.yml#L7) or check out the AWS Load Balancer set-up section [here for AWS set-up instructions.](./aws-guide/AWS-GUIDE.md#3-install-a-load-balancer)

 If you need to have a detailed Ingress configuration, you can tell the package to skip defining ingress: